IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segments_info.rst

 Parameters
 ----------

-  guid (True, str, None)
+  include (False, str, None)
-    GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.
+    Segment details to include the associated rules in the response

   expand (False, bool, None)
     If set to `true`, returns expanded view of the resource details.

-  limit (False, int, None)
-    The number of records to retrieve.
-By default, the list operation return the first 10 records.
-To retrieve different set of records, use `limit` with `offset` to page through the available records.

   offset (False, int, None)
     The number of records to skip.
 By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
 Use `offset` with `limit` to page through the available records.

+  guid (True, str, None)
+    GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

   tags (False, str, None)